newfangled-me/blog/_posts/2013-09-30-sound-gear.markdown

 I've got some really exciting projects coming up in the next few months in the small cracks in the blocks of time taken up by my GCSEs.

-For all of those projects, and for many to come, I'm going to need some (at lest) semi-pro location audio equipment, and I saw some great deals on eBay so I nabbed them.
+For all of those projects, and for many to come, I'm going to need some (at least) semi-pro location audio equipment, and I saw some great deals on eBay so I nabbed them.

 Here's a brief overview of what I bought and why: